COMP2150-Game-Design/COMP2150-Level-Design-Task/README.md

 The `Main` scene is already set-up with a player avatar, an end-of-level door, and three keys for you to position when building your level.
 If you need to start your scene again, you can create a new one by pressing `Kit Tools > Create New Scene`.
 Make sure you name this scene appropriately.
 ![Image of the Create New Scene drop-down](DocImages/newscene.png)

-### Unity Version
-This framework has been made using Unity 2022.3.58f1.
-You must use this version of Unity for your assignment.
-Use of another version of Unity may result in your assignment being corrupted or prevent it from being marked entirely.

 # Design Document
-Your Design Document is a 1500 word document that discusses how your level design achieves the requirements above.
+Your Design Document is a 1500 document that discusses how your level design achieves the requirements above.
 It must include screenshots, storyboards and at least three forms of prototypes, discussed in the lectures (molecule diagrams, level maps, greyboxes, etc).
 Your design document should not only show these prototypes, but also provide justification as to why they were chosen and their role in your iterative design process.

 ## Framework
 This repository contains a file called DesignDocument.md.
 This is the template document for your design document.
 It contains the template text, including examples on how to insert images, as well as the required section headings and what content should be included.
 You should edit this file and replace the template text with your own.
 Make sure you address each section appropriately.